Doctors and psychotherapists have long observed that those who help others tend to enjoy healthier, happier lives.

 Whether on the ascent up the corporate ladder or already sitting at the top, one is always part of a team.
 Business leaders who volunteer in the community often take notice of “team members” who show leadership potential.

-This October 28th, millions of volunteers across the nation will unite on National Make A Difference Day, the largest single-day of volunteering in the country.
+In October, millions of volunteers across the nation unite on National Make A Difference Day, the largest single-day of volunteering in the country.
 That link will tell about the $10,000 prize you can win for the non-profit you choose.

 Looking for some ideas?
 Here are a few.